SparseFusion: Distilling View-conditioned Diffusion for 3D Reconstruction: Experiments

 SparseFusion outperforms all other methods in LPIPS, only losing out in PSNR for 3 categories.
 Despite PSNR favoring mean predicting methods, SparseFusion achieves higher PSNR in 7 categories.
 The strong performance of SparseFusion is reflected in the qualitative comparison.
 Existing methods either predict a blurry view for unseen regions or a perceptually reasonable view that disregards 3D consistency.
 SparseFusion predicts views that are both perceptually reasonable and geometrically consistent.

 \paragraph{Core Subset: Varying Views.} We examine performance of the different methods as we increase the number of input views.
-As the number of input views increase, more regions are observed, giving an advantage to methods that explicitly use feature re-projection.
-We evaluate 2, 3, and 6 view reconstruction on the \emph{core subset} categories and show PSNR and LPIPS in Table \ref{tab:co3d-10}.
+As the number of input views increases, more regions are observed, giving an advantage to methods that explicitly use feature re-projection.
+We evaluate 2, 3, and 6 view reconstruction on the \emph{core subset} categories and show PSNR, SSIM, and LPIPS in Table \ref{tab:co3d-10}.

-We see feature re-projection methods improve drastically with more input views as the need for hallucination of unseen region decreases.
-EFT outperforms SparseFusion in PSNR for the 3-view and 6-view setting.
-However, SparseFusion still remains competitive in PSNR while being significantly better in LPIPS.
-Moreover, SparseFusion outperforms all of the current state-of-the-art methods in both PSNR and LPIPS for 2, 3, and 6 view reconstruction.
+We see feature re-projection methods improve drastically with more input views as the need for hallucination of unseen regions decreases.
+EFT outperforms SparseFusion in PSNR for the 3-view and 6-view settings.
+However, SparseFusion remains competitive in PSNR while being better in LPIPS.
+SSIM results further underscore the advantage of SparseFusion with sparse (2, 3) input views.
+Moreover, SparseFusion outperforms all current state-of-the-art methods in all three metrics for 2, 3, and 6 view reconstruction.

-\paragraph{All Categories: 2-views.} We compare against NerFormer and ViewFormer on all 51 categories to demonstrate that SparseFusion performs well on diverse categories.
-We evaluate with 2 random input views on the first 5 scenes of each category for all 51 categories, and report the averaged metrics in Table \ref{tab:co3d-50}.
-While EFT edges out in PSNR, SparseFusion achieves the lowest LPIPS while remaining competitive in PSNR.
+\paragraph{All Categories: 2-views.} We compare against NerFormer and ViewFormer across all 51 categories to demonstrate SparseFusion's performance on diverse categories.
+We evaluate with 2 random input views on the first 5 scenes of each category for all 51 categories and report the averaged metrics in Table \ref{tab:co3d-50}.
+While EFT edges out in PSNR, SparseFusion achieves better SSIM and LPIPS.
 Existing methods, NerFormer and ViewFormer perform significantly worse.
-We show qualitative results of SparseFusion on diverse categories in Figure \ref{fig:diverse}, where in addition to 3 synthesized novel views, we also visualize the underlying geometry by extracting an iso-surface via marching cubes.
+We show qualitative results of SparseFusion on diverse categories in Figure \ref{fig:diverse}\, where, in addition to 3 synthesized novel views, we also visualize the underlying geometry by extracting an iso-surface via marching cubes.

 \paragraph{Failure Modes.} We show failure modes on the bottom row of Figure \ref{fig:diverse}.
 On the bottom left, SparseFusion fails to reconstruct a good geometry for the black suitcase.
 As Instant NGP is trained to output a default black color for the background, the neural representation sometimes fails to disambiguate black foreground from black background.
 On the bottom right, we see SparseFusion propagating a dataset bias for the category, remote.
 Since most remote images are TV remotes, SparseFusion attempts to make the video game controller a TV remote.